uboat.net

 ConvoyUC-1

-Notes on loss At 22.17 hours on 23 Feb, 1943, U-202 fired a spread of four torpedoes at the convoy UC-1.
+At 22.17 hours on 23 Feb 1943, U-202 fired a spread of four torpedoes at convoy UC-1.
 The first struck the Murena and the second the British Fortitude, both tankers were able to continue their voyage, though in a damaged condition.
-The third torpedo failed and the last hit the Empire Norseman, which had been already damaged by U-382 (Juli) and was later sunk by a coup de grâce from U-558 (Krech).
+The third torpedo failed and the last hit the Empire Norseman, which had already been damaged by U-382 (Juli) and was later sunk by a coup de grâce from U-558 (Krech).

 If you can help us with any additional information on this vessel then please contact us.